+Contents:

+Executive summary

+Introduction

+The ungass outcome document and civil society

+Key opportunities: drugs and health

+Key opportunities: access to medicines

+Key opportunities: supply reduction

+Key opportunities: human rights, gender, youth and communities

+Key opportunities: emerging trends

+Key opportunities: international cooperation

+Key opportunities: development-oriented drug policies

+Conclusions and next steps

+Introduction

+1. What is this document for?

 The aim of this guide is to highlight the potential for civil society participation in the implementation of the operational recommendations listed in the UNGASS 2016 Outcome Document.
 It highlights key provisions concerning civil society, presenting them in a practical, action-oriented language related to the 2030 Agenda for Sustainable Development to help organisations better understand their role and suggest strategies for implementation in cooperation with Member States and other relevant stakeholders.

-The development of the guide will be the led by members of the VNGOC and NYNGOC, and the reconvened CSTF.

-Proposed Contents

-Introduction
+This guide identifies the paragraphs in the UNGASS Outcome Document that mention civil society, and suggests how VNGOC and NYNGOC member organisations can collaborate to ensure the implementation of the Outcome Document’s numerous recommendations and commitments.

-1. What is civil society?
-Global, regional, national, local.
+2. What is civil society?

 The United Nations calls civil society the “third sector” of society, along with government and business.
 It comprises civil society organizations and non-governmental organizations.
 The World Bank has adopted a definition of civil society developed by a number of leading research centers:

 “the term civil society to refer to the wide array of non-governmental and not-for-profit organizations that have a presence in public life, expressing the interests and values of their members or others, based on ethical, cultural, political, scientific, religious or philanthropic considerations.
 Civil Society Organizations (CSOs) therefore refer to a wide of array of organizations: community groups, non-governmental organizations (NGOs), labor unions, indigenous groups, charitable organizations, faith-based organizations, professional associations, and foundations”.

-The Vienna and NY NGO Committees on Drugs, are examples of civil society networks that operate within the UN system to facilitate the participation of national, regional, and international organisations at UN meetings, and with UN agencies.
+The Vienna and New York NGO Committees on Drugs (VNGOC and NYNGOC) are examples of civil society networks that operate within the UN system to facilitate the participation of national, regional, and international organisations at UN meetings, and with UN agencies.

-2. What was ?
+3. What was UNGASS?

-The UN General Session on the World Drug Problem was held in April 2016 at UN Headquarters in NY to discuss and ratify a document (the Outcome Document) that describes how countries are tackling what the Commission on Narcotic Drugs calls the “World Drug Problem.”
-The Outcome Document also stresses that its provisions must be implemented in the context of Agenda 2030.
-The Outcome Document was the product of years of discussion both within and between members states, and with civil society organisations at the national, regional, and global level.
-It explicitly recognises the role of civil society in assisting member states to implement its practical policy recommendations.
+The UN General Assembly Special Session (UNGASS) on the world drug problem was held in April 2016 at the UN Headquarters in New York.
+At this meeting, countries agreed a lengthy Outcome Document outlining how to continue tackling these issues.
+The Outcome Document was the product of years of discussion both within and between members states, and with inputs and advocacy from civil society organisations at the national, regional, and global levels.
+It explicitly recognises the role of civil society in assisting member states to implement its practical policy recommendations – as this document will demonstrate.

+The Outcome Document contains seven inter-related chapters that address:

+demand reduction and health (including prevention, harm reduction and treatment)

+access to controlled substances for medical and scientific purposes

+supply reduction and law enforcement

+cross-cutting issues: drugs and human rights, youth, children, women and communities

+evolving realities and trends

+international cooperation and shared responsibility, and

+development-oriented drug control policies.

-The Outcome Document contains separate chapters that address the prevention of drug use, the treatment and rehabilitation of persons who use drugs problematically, sustainable alternative development, and access to controlled medicines.It recommends that countries develop policies that are gender and age sensitive, and situated within a framework of public health and human rights.
+The Outcome Document recommends that countries develop policies that are gender and age sensitive, and situated within a framework of public health and human rights.
 It explicitly notes the need for member states to collaborate with multiple UN agencies in a holistic fashion.
-This paper identifies the paragraphs in the Outcome Document that mention civil society, and suggests how VNGOC and NYNGOC member organisations can collaborate to implement those phrases within the framework of Agenda 2030.
-We emphasise that this is only a preliminary draft, and seek your suggestions on how you are interested in participating in implementation.

-Civil Society implementation of UNGASS OUTCOME DOCUMENT

-Each chapter contains a few practical suggestions for NGOs engage with stakeholders, member states, and UN Agencies.
+4. What are the Sustainable Development Goals and the 2020 Agenda?

+[ADD]

-Relevant text from the Outcome Document mentioning civil society:
+The UNGASS Outcome Document and civil society

-Preamble:
+Below are the paragraphs from the UNGASS Outcome Document that specifically mention the role and value of civil society participation.
+Each of these passages of text has been agreed by consensus by all UN member states:

+[Preamble]: